 The salary for teaching English in Italy ranges from $1,100-1,850 per month.
 Depending on where you live and how strict you are with your budget, it may be possible to live for less and pocket a bit of savings each month.

 Italy has a laundry list of wonderful qualities, but its main flaw is the lack of visa options to legally teach in the country.
 Although it’s next to impossible to get a work visa, you can still apply for a student visa and use it to stay in the country.
 Like the student visa in France, you can use it to teach for 20 hours per week.
 Due to the visa shortage, some people choose to live and teach in Italy under the table.
 While the situation is not ideal, the demand for English teachers is often great enough that language institutions will hire them without visas.

 Most teachers, whether they have a visa or not, work at language schools, summer camps, and as private tutors.
 One way to avoid the visa headache is to enter Italy on a tourist visa and teach at a summer camp, as long as you don’t overstay the 90-day limit.

-Take a TEFL class and get certified in Florence, Italy, with International TEFL and TESOL Training.
-Check the details here.
-(5% discount!)
+Take a 4-week TEFL course to become certified in Florence, Italy, with International TEFL Academy.
+Check the course details and prices here.

 If you’ve been to the Netherlands before, one of the first things you may have noticed is how well the locals speak English.
 The Dutch learn English in school from a very young age, so the demand for English teachers is not nearly as high as in other countries.
 If you decide to welcome the challenge and move to the Netherlands, it would undoubtedly be one of the best places to teach English in Europe.

 The Netherlands has an extremely high standard of living, and ranks well on nearly every index – from education to health, to happiness.
 Bike-lovers will want to book a plane ticket immediately; not only does the Netherlands have more bikes than people, but it also boasts the safest cycling conditions in the world.